Q: What types of projects will be funded under this program?

 Q: How will I receive my award from the Star-Friedman Challenge for Promising Scientific Research?

 A: Awards will be transferred to a faculty member’s FAS research account as quickly as possible following the Challenge event, and the faculty member can spend this money to advance his or her proposed research in whatever way and over whatever time period makes the most sense.
+The funding period may begin as early as June 1, 2020.

 Q: Can applicants include letters of support as supplementary documents?